serialized-io/docs.serialized.io/basics/getting-started/aggregating-events.md

 {% endtab %}
 {% endtabs %}

-Given that we have two `OrderPlacedEvent` that together sum up to 1000 we should get the response above-
+Given that we have two `OrderPlacedEvent` that together sum up to 1000 we should get the response above.